aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pdf-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to XLTM in Android via Java" h2="Transform PDF to XLTM within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Integrating PDF to XLTM conversion feature within Android applications can be beneficial for many reasons.
+It can help to create a more interactive and user-friendly experience for the users.
+It can also help to reduce the time and effort required to manually convert PDF documents to XLTM format.

+<h2>How Aspose.Total Helps for PDF to XLTM Conversion</h2>
-You can integrate PDF to XLTM conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert PDF to XLSX.
-Secondly, you can convert XLSX to XLTM by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+Aspose.Total for Android via Java is a powerful suite of APIs that can help to convert PDF to XLTM format in two steps.
+Firstly, by using Aspose.PDF for Android via Java, you can convert PDF to XLSX.
+Secondly, you can convert XLSX to XLTM by using Aspose.Cells for Android via Java.
+Both APIs come under Aspose.Total for Android via Java product family.
+This makes it easy to integrate PDF to XLTM conversion feature within your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}